iit-cross-platform/template-yarn-workspace-expo/README.md

 - Run `cd project-name`
 - Run `yarn install --check-files`
 - Run `yarn run build-packages` to build the packages.
-- Run `yarn watch-packages` to build and watch the packages.
+- Run `yarn run watch-packages` to build and watch the packages.